feldhaus/slot-machine/README.md

 # SLOT-MACHINE
-A simple 3x3 scratchcard game coded in Typescript using PIXI.js.
+A slot machine game coded in Typescript using PIXI.js.

 ## Setup